Kester-Broatch/Terrain-Learning/README.md

 ```

 ### Dependancies
+* ROS melodic (ubuntu 18.04)
-This project requires either linux or macos, with docker and docker-compose.
-In additionto this, it requires python3 with the open3d, tensorflow, numpy, PIL and matplotlib packages.
+* Python3 with the open3d, tensorflow, numpy, PIL and matplotlib packages.

 ### Download Dataset
 The first step is to download the deep scene terrain dataset from the university of freigburg using: